← Previous · All Episodes · Next →

 Katy DeCoste:

 Nice.
-So it's a nice little pathway, I guess, for people who maybe when they start don't know if they wanna do the 4 year program.
+So it's a nice little pathway, I guess, for people who maybe when they start don't know if they wanna do the 4-year program.

 Matt Heywood:

 Yeah.
 Exactly.
-And that was what I liked about it was 2 years versus 4 years.
+And that was what I liked about it was two years versus four years.
 I was like, okay.
-I could commit to 2 years, but 4 years seems like a lot.
+I could commit to two years, but four years seems like a lot.
 And then once I was in it, then I was like, yeah.
 Okay.
 This is something I really wanna do.
-So I kept it going for the 4 year program.
+So I kept it going for the 4-year program.

 Katy DeCoste: